typegoose/mongodb-memory-server/docs/guides/quick-start-guide.md

 title: 'Quick Start Guide'
 ---

-This Guide will show how to setup this package
+This Guide will show how to setup this package for basic use

 ## Requirements